w3c/wai-conformance-model-test/site/src/content/exhibits/glass/drinking-glass.md

 ---
 title: Drinking Glass
-description: A glass that may have formerly been quite tall; its entire circumference has been cut to an uneven jagged edge.
+imageDescription: A glass that may have formerly been quite tall; its entire circumference has been cut to an uneven jagged edge.
 image: "@/assets/images/exhibits/glass/pexels-hatice-baran-153179658-13793427.jpg"
 ---